-Junior English provides students with solid skills required for senior-level and college composition.
+11th Grade English is the study of American Literature from the American Renaissance through Postmodernism.
 Students gain experience writing various types of essays, understanding literary elements and their application to literature, and learning effective research techniques.
 Further, students prepare for standardized tests by studying vocabulary and grammar.

-Senior English explores various topics in literature, four per year.
-Topics may include (but not limited to): Creative Nonfiction, Contemporary American Literature, Introduction to Literary Theory, The Romantic Period, The Literature of Sport, Maine Writers, and Nature Writers.
+12th Grade English explores various themes in literature.
+Topics may include (but are not limited to): Dystopias vs Utopias, Contemporary American Literature, Introduction to Literary Theory, The Romantic Period, The Literature of Sport, Maine Writers, and Nature Writers.
 Through reading fiction, non-fiction, and poetry, students write and revise literary analyses, comparative and critical essays, and personal narratives.